PreviousView allNext

 Does Comprehensive Car Insurance cover engine failure?

-No, comprehensive insurance doesn’t cover mechanical failures unless they result from an insured event like an accident, flood, or fire.
+No, comprehensive insurance doesn't cover engine failure unless it results from an insured event like an accident, flood or fire.
 Engine failure from wear and tear or internal faults is not covered.

 What should I check before buying MBI?

-• Make & model - Getting the make and model right.
+• Make and model: getting the make and model right.

 Where can I buy Mechanical Breakdown Insurance?